angeljayakumar/online-retail-analysis/README.md

 # 📦 Online Retail Analysis

-This project presents a complete ETL and Data Analysis pipeline for an online retail transaction dataset.
-The goal is to understand customer behavior, product popularity, and sales trends to generate insights that can inform better business strategies for marketing, inventory management, and pricing optimization.
+This project is a basic, beginner-friendly data analytics project that presents a ETL (Extract, Transform, Load) and data analysis pipeline using an online retail transaction dataset.
+Designed to be accessible for those new to data analysis, it explores customer behavior, product popularity, and sales trends to generate simple yet meaningful insights for improving marketing, inventory management, and pricing strategies.

 ![My Image](data/images/online_shopping.png)